 Music Row Nashville Tennessee is one of the most famous areas in music.
 Pretty much every building is either a recording studio, label office, publishing house or production suite.
 But it also has its own dedicated magazine.
 For 40 years, Music Row Magazine has been Nashville’s foremost industry trade publication.

-In this article, we will take a look at what Music Row Magazine is, their pricing, and some alternatives to Music Row.
+In this article, we will take a look at what Music Row Magazine is.
+In addition, we’ll cover their pricing, and some alternatives to Music Row.

 Be sure to stay until the very end so you don’t miss out on any key information!